Broke Your Arm Punching Out Cthulhu

-- In The Bartimaeus Trilogy book Ptolemy's Gate, Nathaniel Uses the Gladstone's Staff do destroy Nouda, but he did so by exploding the staff at point black range, ending in mutual kill.
+- In The Bartimaeus Trilogy book Ptolemy's Gate, Nathaniel uses Gladstone's Staff to destroy Nouda, but he did so by exploding the staff at point black range, ending in mutual kill.

 - In Robert E. Howard's short story "The Valley of the Worm," the main character, Niord, succeeds in killing the giant title creature and its piper/herald, but is mortally injured in doing so.
 As he dies, the story ends.

 - This is a frequent trope in the works of Stephen King.

 - In Jerusalem's Lot, Boone manages to destroy the book, De Vermis Mysteriis.
 But the evil is not destroyed (Boone notes, "The burning of the book thwarted...it, but there are other copies"), and to cut his family's ties to the evil, he dives into the ocean.
 Unfortunately, that doesn't work either, as a descendant of the Boone line takes up residence in the ancestral home, and events begin again.

 - In IT, Eddie Kaspbrak loses his arm battling the title monster, and dies.
 He does weaken the creature enough for the rest of the Losers' Club to kill it.

 - In Carrie, Margaret actually manages to seriously hurt Carrie, badly enough that her blood loss contributes to her death by the end.
 Margaret doesn't live to see it, though, as Carrie quickly kills her with a psychically-induced heart attack.